Preparing your business for a reputation incident

 Make a plan

-- business continuity plan – a plan to keep your business running during and after a disaster.
+Develop a business continuity plan (BCP).
+A BCP is a plan that explains how to keep your business operating during and after a disaster or emergency.

 Prepare for a reputation incident